Nidhi153/ZubinHackathon/Backend-deprecated/README.md

 3. This backend can remind users registered for an event a day before the event starts.

 # Code features

-1. Loosely coupled

-- The UI (controller) and the API client codes have separate models and are contained in separate projects.
-Hence, increase the maintainability.

-2. Dependency injection
+1. Dependency injection
 - 3rd-party services are injected through dependency injection as per needed.
 This enables plug-and-play of 3rd party APIs.
 Therefore, the system integration is very horizontally scalable.
+2. Written to easily generate Open API (Swagger) specification.
+- In the future, development can be eased because of the API specification developed.

 # Advantage of using this backend

 1. Zubin can extend the capabilities of their platform by introducing more 3rd party APIs into this ASP.NET backend through dependency injection.

-2. Code can be maintained easily because the controllers are written in a way easy to generate Open API specification (Swagger).
+# Future improvement
+1. Loosely coupled
+- The API client code, the controller, and the core business logic inside this ASP.NET can be broken down into 3 independent projects in the future, which is common in real world system integration.
+- Making this code even easier to maintain.